 Benaroya Research Institute (BRI) is on a mission to predict, prevent, reverse and cure immune system diseases.
 We study the cells and processes within the immune system, how and why immune system diseases start, and how to rebalance the immune system back to health.
-Our focus spans a wide variety of immune system diseases – including autoimmune diseases, asthma, allergy, cancer and COVID-19 – with the goal of transforming our understanding of how to prevent and treat these conditions.
+Our focus spans a wide variety of immune system diseases – including autoimmune diseases, asthma, allergy and cancer – with the goal of transforming our understanding of how to prevent and treat these conditions.

 Collaboration defines our work.
 We build teams within our institute and with partners around the world to take on some of the most difficult questions in immunology.
 This approach moves us closer to our vision of a healthy immune system for everyone.